AdvReal: Physical Adversarial Patch Generation Framework for Security Evaluation of Object Detection Systems: Methodology

-The optimization problem is then formulated as Eq.~\ref{eq1}:
+The corresponding optimization problem is formulated in Eq.~\ref{eq1}:

 where \( \mathcal{L}(f(x_i + \delta), y_i) \) measures the discrepancy between the detector's prediction on the perturbed input \( x_i + \delta \) and the true label \( y_i \).
-The regularization term \( \mathcal{R}(\delta) \) ensuring the smoothness of the adversarial patch, thereby reducing visual artifacts, and improving the generalization and transferability of the patch by preventing over-fitting.
-The coefficient \( \lambda \) balances the adversarial loss and the regularization term, ensuring that the adversarial patch is both effective in disrupting the detector's performance and robust enough to generalize across diverse real-world scenarios and detection architectures.
+The regularization term \( \mathcal{R}(\delta) \) enforces the smoothness of the adversarial patch, thereby reducing visual artifacts and improving both its generalization and transferability by preventing overfitting.
+The coefficient \( \lambda \) balances the adversarial loss and the regularization term, ensuring that the adversarial patch is not only effective in misleading the detector but also robust across diverse real-world scenarios and detection architectures.